distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 `price_a(t) - price_b(t)`.

 This gives every observation an externally anchored expected value equal to the event spread.
-It does not rely on a static fixed-point argument, and using a probability and spot sample from every observation avoids concentrating the calculation in one final probability quote.
 The payout slices themselves must be averaged; separately averaging their inputs would not preserve this relationship because the inverse-probability terms are nonlinear.

 The anchor should determine the full terminal spread.
 Mixing it with a TWAP of the instruments' own quoted spread would reintroduce the dynamic attenuation that the anchor is meant to remove.
 The cost is outcome-dependent payoff variance, especially near extreme probabilities.
 The independently measured index below is therefore the simpler and lower-variance baseline.

 ## An independent impact-spread index

 The circularity also disappears if the conditional markets retain independent settlement rules while an oracle derives an event-spread index from their prices.
-This index can settle impact futures without determining the values of its source markets.
+This index can settle a distinct impact future instrument without feeding back the values of its source markets.
 The oracle uses spot, outcome probability, and whichever conditional quotes are available.

 If the outcome-A conditional price is used, its implied event-spread estimate is: